agdoty/DM18-Toy-Problems/README.md

 ## Week 1

 ### Monday:
-Beginner Toy Problem: Fizz Buzz (7) https://repl.it/GQg2/1 <br />
+Beginner Toy Problem: Fizz Buzz (7) https://repl.it/GQg2/1
 Solution: https://repl.it/GQh4/1

-Advanced Toy Problem: Use what you have (4) https://repl.it/GQfQ/0 <br />
+Advanced Toy Problem: Use what you have (4) https://repl.it/GQfQ/0
 Solution: https://repl.it/GQfV/0

 ### Tuesday:
-Beginner Toy Problem: Vowel Counter (7) https://repl.it/GQiF/1 <br />
+Beginner Toy Problem: Vowel Counter (7) https://repl.it/GQiF/1
 Solution: https://repl.it/GQiG/1

-Advanced Toy Problem: Lowest Common Denominator (5) https://repl.it/GQea/1 <br />
+Advanced Toy Problem: Lowest Common Denominator (5) https://repl.it/GQea/1
 Solution: https://repl.it/GQeg/2

 ### Wednesday:
-Beginner Toy Problem: Functional Fibonacci (7) https://repl.it/GQh8/2 <br />
+Beginner Toy Problem: Functional Fibonacci (7) https://repl.it/GQh8/2
 Solution: https://repl.it/GQhl/1

-Advanced Toy Problem: Cooking by the Book (5) https://repl.it/GQbv/0 <br />
+Advanced Toy Problem: Cooking by the Book (5) https://repl.it/GQbv/0
 Solution: https://repl.it/GQby/1

 ### Thursday:
-Beginner Toy Problem: It's all in order (8) https://repl.it/GQgT/1 <br />
+Beginner Toy Problem: It's all in order (8) https://repl.it/GQgT/1
 Solution: https://repl.it/GQgY/2

-Advanced Toy Problem: Unleash the Camels (5) https://repl.it/GQap/0 <br />
+Advanced Toy Problem: Unleash the Camels (5) https://repl.it/GQap/0
 Solution: https://repl.it/GQaq/2

 ### Friday:
-Beginner Toy Problem: To the left, to the left (7) https://repl.it/GQfz/1 <br />
+Beginner Toy Problem: To the left, to the left (7) https://repl.it/GQfz/1
 Solution: https://repl.it/GQgA/2

-Advanced Toy Problem: StringNumbers (5) https://repl.it/GQ7E/0 <br />
+Advanced Toy Problem: StringNumbers (5) https://repl.it/GQ7E/0
 Solution: https://repl.it/GQ7H/1

 ---